Skip to main content

 We glided in the Metro Airport Line silently.
 She sat next to me almost dozing off on my shoulder.
 Once at New Delhi station, she enquired about the best way to reach a particular hotel on Parliament Street.
 After helping her with luggage and information, I went my way, happy to have helped a foreigner.

-Trust deficit, understandably, was as common as the air we breathe, especially in Delhi.
+Trust deficit, understandably, was as common as the air we breathe in Delhi.
 I slept well that night thinking I won a point for the city, my country; as if someone was keeping score.
 Indeed there were other scores being settled that night... in Delhi and elsewhere under the starry sky.

 Turning around, it took a while for me to register who it was.